s3ql/s3ql/developer-notes/block_cache.md

 **Tasks:** The task calling `evict()` (typically from `get()` slow path), plus any upload workers it triggers.

-1. Compute `need_size` and `need_entries` from cache limits.
-2. Iterate a **snapshot** (`list(self.cache.values())`) — a copy is necessary because the dict may change during iteration.
-3. For each entry:
-   - If dirty: call `upload_if_dirty(el)`.
-If it returns `True` (upload started or already in transit), set `sth_in_transit = True` and skip eviction.
-   - If clean: `await self.block_lock.acquire(inode, blockno)`, then re-validate (entry may have been removed or re-dirtied while waiting for the lock).
-If still clean and still in cache, call `self.cache.remove(...)` which closes the file handle, decrements `cache.size`, and unlinks the backing file.
-4. If any entries were in transit, call `await self.wait()` (which blocks until an upload completes), then loop back to step 1.
+Each outer iteration walks the cache LRU-first using `self.cache.mutable_values()` — a cursor-based iterator (Section 4.1) that survives concurrent mutation between checkpoints.
+For each entry the loop calls `upload_if_dirty(el)`.
+If that returns `True` (the entry is dirty and an upload was kicked off, or it was already in transit), eviction simply notes that something is in transit and moves on.
+Otherwise the entry is clean: acquire `block_lock`, re-validate, remove from the cache.

+If anything was scheduled for upload during the walk, `await self.wait()` blocks until any transfer completes, then the outer loop re-checks the size and entry counts and walks again.
+Newly clean entries are removed on the next walk.

-The re-validation in step 3 is essential: between iterating the snapshot and acquiring the lock, another task may have evicted the entry, re-dirtied it, or replaced it entirely.
+Each removal under `block_lock` re-validates by checking `el is self.cache.get(el.key, None)` and `not el.dirty`.
+Between yielding an entry from `mutable_values()` and acquiring its lock, another task may have evicted the entry or a writer may have re-dirtied it; the re-check filters both out.

 ### 6.7 Block Removal (`remove()`)